 Here are some of the wonderful authors who you can access from Virtual Authors.

-I was reminded in a tweet by Jamie Smart last week about the value of online reviews and how they really help promote author’s work.
+I was reminded recently in a tweet by Jamie Smart about the value of online reviews and how they really help promote author’s work.
 We are very lucky at Just Imagine to have an outstanding team of reviewers consisting of teachers, literacy specialists and academics such as Mary Roche, Jo Bowers and Martin Galway from Herts for Learning.
 We have been developing our Reviews page to include many award winning titles and incorporating both browse and search facilities.
-You can see over 400 titles analytically reviewed here.
+You can see over 500 titles analytically reviewed here.